pytorch/hydra-torch/OVERVIEW.md

 # Overview

-The audience for this library is Hydra users using PyTorch and related libraries (torchvision, ...)
+`hydra-torch`'s audience: Hydra users utilizing PyTorch and related libraries (torchvision, ...).
 The goals of this repository are:

-1. Provide a maintained and tested implementation of config classes that can be used instantiate and configure various classes from the supported projects.
+1. Provide a maintained and tested implementation of config classes that can be used to instantiate and configure classes belonging to the supported projects.
-2. Provide examples and tutorials demonstrating best practices for using Hydra to configure PyTorch deep learning applications.
+2. Provide examples and tutorials demonstrating best practices for using Hydra to configure PyTorch.
 3. Showcase a recommended approach for creating other similar configuration packages for other libraries.

-1. It demonstrates a standardization for creating and organizing Hydra configuration classes for the ML/torch community and beyond.
-2. It unifies a collection of classes across projects in one place, ensuring robust testing, version compatibility, and PyPI distributed packaging for each.
-    - We see many hydra users reimplementing these classes (and not tracking APIs of the configured projects). `hydra-torch` factors this code out.
-3. It provides best practices and guidance on how to organize code and utilize Hydra for research, production, and other innovative use cases.

 ##### Terminology for this overview:
 - The overall effort and repo is named:`hydra-torch`